norcams/docs-enduser/docs/vgpu-upgrade-feb2024.rst

      rm /tmp/NVIDIA-Linux-x86_64-535.154.05-grid.run

 #.
 Verify that the driver works by running **nvidia-smi**.
 The output
-   should look like the example below (it may vary slightly between the OSL and BGO regions):
+   should look like the example below (it varies slightly between the OSL and BGO regions):

    .. code-block:: console